salesforce/refocus-bot-timeline/README.md

 * 1.1.9 Allow copy and paste with newlines and can type a newline with SHIFT + ENTER
 * 1.1.10 Uglify for production.
 * 1.1.11 Added display name
+* 1.1.12 Only loading fields as they are toggled.